Southparketeer/SLAM-Large-Dense-Scene-Real-Time-3D-Reconstruction/README.md

 ## GPU Based Real-time RGBD Camera Tracking
 ### Rigid Iterative Closest Point (ICP) with point-to-plane error metric
 To estimate the 6 DoF for camera pose update (3 for rotation and 3 for translation), we use rigid registration algorithm - ICP.
 The objective function is shown as follow, where s denotes the source vertex position; d denotes its corresponding target vertex position; n denotes the surface normal on target vertex d.
-[1] The advantage of point-to-plane error metric compared with the point-to-point error metric is the point-to-plane error metric allows two surface slide over each other to avoid being trapped into undesired local minima.
+[1] The advantage of point-to-plane error metric compared with the point-to-point error metric is the point-to-plane error metric allows two surface to slide over each other, and thus to avoid being trapped into undesired local minima.
 Comparison of the two can be found in [2].

 ```
 For each iteration: